 Rapid Instructional Systems Enhancement (RISE)

 Hand-over-hand support that accelerates school improvement through rapid, high-impact instructional and leadership changes, prioritizing immediate gains in student outcomes.
+What makes RISE different?
+A focused, one-year model for urgent turnaround needs.

 Comprehensive support: You will receive the core supports aligned to LIFT, plus additional targeted services designed for rapid implementation